 You can walk-in and get gear, or you can call ahead and reserve what you need.
 Simply call 434-982-5101 and we'll set your gear aside for your adventure.

 You can rent camping equipment anytime Slaughter Recreation Center is open.
-Boat rentals are available for pickup on Fridays between 3 & 6pm.
+During the summer, boat rentals are available for pickup Monday-Fridays between 3 & 6pm.

 Frequently Asked Questions